aakashkardam/Traffic_Sign_Classifier_Udacity_Project_3/Project_Writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-I first display 20 random images from the training set and followed by a hisogram of the training set with Class ID on the x axis and number/frequency of the traffic sign belonging to that class ID denoted by the bar chart.
+I first display 20 random images with thier Class IDs from the training set and followed by a hisogram of the training set with Class ID on the x axis and number/frequency of the traffic sign belonging to that class ID bucket denoted by the bar chart.

 ![Random Images from the training set](./writeup_images/Random_Signs.jpg)
 ![Histogram of training set](./writeup_images/Histogram.jpg)